Maintenance and Complications – Implant supported prosthesis

 “I don’t take the prosthesis off unless I have a reason to do so.
 If I see thread exposure, inflammation, poor oral hygiene or any other reason.
 Screw threads will cross thread, you will find sometimes that you have created a problem that you other wise would not have created.”
 Howard C.

-When doing this the screws should be either
+When doing this the MUA screw to the implant should be either

 - Placed to 35Ncm (if that is the recommended torque angled in particular may not be) and left for 15 minutes then rechecked